Skip to content

 def climbing_stairs_dfs_mem(n: int) -> int:

-# mem[i] records the total number of solutions for climbing to the ith step, -1 means no record
+# mem[i] records the total number of solutions to climb to the i-th stair, -1 means no record

 mem = [-1] * (n + 1)